NomadCoder101/NomadCoder101/README.md

 - 👀 I’m interested in python based technologies and cyber security
 - 🌱 I’m currently learning Cyber Security and Malware Analysis
 -
-- 💞️ I’m open to collaborate on djnago based projects ,Malware analysis and cyber security related projects
+- 💞️ I’m open to collaborate on ,Malware analysis and cyber security related projects
 -